Raising the Bar of AI-generated Image Detection with CLIP: Related work

 Good generalization is a key requirement of synthetic image detectors.
 Towards this end, it is important to increase diversity in training, which can be pursued by suitable augmentation, by including a large number of different categories \cite{wang2020cnn}, or even by model ensembling \cite{mandelli2022detecting}.
-Other studies suggest to work on local patches \cite{chai2020what} or combine global spatial information with local features \cite{ju2022fusing}.
-In \cite{gragnaniello2021GAN} it is shown that to preserve the subtle high-frequency forensic traces, one should avoid any downsampling in the first layers of the network.
-With the same aim, \cite{tan2023learning} proposes to work on noise residuals rather than the original images, by extracting the gradients with a pre-trained CNN.
-In \cite{chandrasegaran2022discovering} a systematic study is carried out on transferable forensic features that allows easier generalization.
+Other studies suggest working on local patches \cite{chai2020what} or combine global spatial information with local features \cite{ju2022fusing}.
+In \cite{gragnaniello2021GAN}, it is shown that to preserve the subtle high-frequency forensic traces, one should avoid any downsampling in the first layers of the network.
+With the same aim, \cite{tan2023learning} proposes to work on noise residuals rather than the original images, extracting the gradients with a pre-trained CNN.
+In \cite{chandrasegaran2022discovering}, a systematic study is carried out on transferable forensic features that allows easier generalization.

 The above investigations and proposals, however, only consider GAN-based generators.
 Some very recent works extend the analyses to latest generation approaches. \cite{corvi2022detection} shows that detectors designed for GAN images have a hard time generalizing to DM images, especially in the presence of common post-processing steps such as compression and resizing.
 Furthermore, they are unable to select an adequate decision threshold without the help of some calibration data from the model under test.
 On the other hand, \cite{epstein2023online} shows that it is possible to achieve decent performance by continuously re-training the detector on images from new generators, as long as the latter share some architectural components with the known ones.
-In \cite{wang2023dire}, inspired to previous work on GAN images \cite{Albright2019source}, a detector specifically tailored to DM images is proposed.
+In \cite{wang2023dire}, inspired by previous work on GAN images \cite{Albright2019source}, a detector specifically tailored to DM images is proposed.
 Images are projected in a latent space and reconstructed with known models to study their features.
-While promising, the approach refers to specific architectures, hence an ID scenario, and has been tested on a limited set of diffusion generative models.
-In the present work, instead, we do not make any assumptions on the test data and include a large variety of both GAN and DM generators including OOD images, and realistic high-resolution images generated by recent diffusion models.
+Although promising, the approach refers to specific architectures, hence an ID scenario, and has been tested on a limited set of generative diffusion models.
+In this work instead, we do not make any assumptions and include a large variety of both GAN and DM generators.